tinode/chat/docs/drafty.md

  * `{ "at":-1, "len":0, "key":4 }`: show the `ent[4]` as a file attachment, don't apply any styling to text.

 The clients should be able to handle missing `at`, `key`, and `len` values.
 Missing values are assumed to be equal to `0`.

+The indexes `at` and `len` are measured in [Unicode code points](https://developer.mozilla.org/en-US/docs/Glossary/Code_point), not bytes or characters.
+The behavior of multi-codepoint glyphs such as emojis with Fitzpatrick skin tone modifiers, variation selectors, or grouped with `ZWJ` is currently undefined.

 #### `FM`: a form, an ordered set or fields